Acridine: Isolation and syntheses

-Thus, the two substrates of this enzyme are malonyl-CoA and N-methylanthraniloyl-CoA, whereas its three products are CoA, 1,3-dihydroxy-N-methylacridone, and CO_{2}.

 Reactions

 Acridine displays the reactions expected of an unsaturated N-heterocycle.
 It undergoes N-alkylation with alkyl iodides to form alkyl acridinium iodides, which are readily transformed by the action of alkaline potassium ferricyanide to N-alkyl acridones.

 Basicity

 Acridine and its homologues are weakly basic.
 Acridine is a photobase which has a ground state pK_{a} of 5.1, similar to that of pyridine, and an excited state pK_{a} of 10.6.
 It also shares properties with quinoline.

 Reduction and oxidation

 Acridines can be reduced to the 9,10-dihydroacridines, sometimes called leucoacridines.
 Reaction with potassium cyanide gives the 9-cyano-9,10-dehydro derivative.
 On oxidation with potassium permanganate, it yields acridinic acid (C_{9}H_{5}N(CO_{2}H)_{2}) otherwise known as quinoline-1,2-dicarboxylic acid.
 Acridine is easily oxidized by peroxymonosulfuric acid to the acridine amine oxide.
 The carbon 9-position of acridine is activated for addition reactions.